What's in passiflora incarnata herb?

 A tri-substituted benzoflavone moiety has been isolated from the bioactive methanol extract of passiflora, which has been proposed to be responsible for the biological activities of this plant.
 Passiflora also contains flavonoids, sterols, cholorogenic acid, volatile oil, and traces of indole alkaloids (including (harman, harmin, harmalin, harmol, and harmalol).
 The major flavonoids isolated from passiflora incarnata are identified as orientin, isoorientin, vitexin, isovitexin, and schaftoside.

 Passiflora herb is useful to induce relaxation.
 It is helpful in some people in reducing restlessness, anxiety, and nervousness.
 It also has mild anti-cough properties.
 Other herbs that are used to relieve stress include ashwagandha, kava, and valerian.
-Nutrients that help with anxiety or stress are 5-HTP and tryptophan.
+Nutrients that help with anxiety or stress are 5-HTP and tryptophan amino acid.

 Passiflora may be helpful in reducing restlessness, anxiety, and nervousness.
 It also has anti-cough properties.
 The methanol extracts of leaves, stems, flowers, and whole plant exhibit anxiolytic effects.
 The roots are practically devoid of anxiolytic effects.
 This means the leaves seem to contain the most concentration of the active ingredients.